Warp Films: 2012–2020

-2020-
+2020–present

 In 2020, Warp Films released Little Birds for Sky and in 2021, their first ever musical Everybody's Talking About Jamie, based on the musical of the same name, directed by Jonathan Butterell, which in turn was adapted from the BBC Three documentary Jamie: Drag Queen at 16.
 Produced for New Regency and Film4 and released worldwide on Amazon Prime, the story follows and is based upon the true-life story of 16-year-old British schoolboy Jamie Campbell, as he overcomes prejudice and bullying, to step out of the darkness and become a drag queen.

 In 2025, Warp released Adolescence on Netflix which became the most watched streaming television show in the United Kingdom in a single week and the second most watched English Language show of all time on the platform.
 Directed by Phillip Barantini and created/written by Jack Thorne and Stephen Graham, it successfully was awarded 8 Emmys including for Best Limited Series, Lead Actor, Supporting Actor, Supporting Actress, Writing, Directing, Cinematography and Casting.
 The same year, Warp released Reunion for the BBC written by Deaf writer William Mager and directed by Luke Snellin, with the majority of the cast and the crew on the series also deaf or using British Sign Language.